PostHog/posthog/.github/pull_request_template.md

 - [ ] Jest frontend tests
 - [ ] Cypress end-to-end tests
 - [ ] Migrations are safe to run at scale (e.g. PostHog Cloud) – present proof if not obvious
-- [ ] New/changed UI looks good on mobile (screen width 360 px)
+- [ ] New/changed UI is decent on smartphones (viewport width around 360px)
-- [ ] Changes are backwards-compatible across frontend AND backend